basephp/support/README.md

 # Essential PHP Functionality

 This package will help **simplify your PHP development**.
 PHP core functions are never consistent with it's naming conventions, and this package gives you an alternative that simplifies the use of common php functions.
-Some concepts in this package have been taken from the support classes of the Laravel framework since those classes are primarily focused dependant.
 This package has **no dependencies** and can be used in any of your PHP projects.

 ## Installation